IsaacCavallaro/course_work/Term 2/Week 1/rails_routes/rails_routes.md

 - The s stands for server

-- Now we can switch tot he browser see what we have at localhost: 3000
+- Now we can switch to the browser see what we have at localhost: 3000